ibraheemhsn/flutter-beginners-tutorial/README.md

 ```

 ## Lesson 20 Extracting Widgets
-- move the Widget to class in separate file, extends StatelessWidget, define parameter and consructure. override build method. call this object from anywhere. (from Android studio click on Extract Widget, this will create the class).
+- move the Widget to class in separate file, extends StatelessWidget, (from Android studio click on Extract Widget, this will create the class).
+  define final parameter and constructure.
+  override build method.
+  call this object from anywhere.
+- now we have :
+  1. main file main.dart
-- now we have class file for data and class file for view (template)
+  2. class file for data modal quote.dart
+  3. class file for view/template quoteCard.dart

 ```
   class QuoteCard extends StatelessWidget {